codealphadev/CodeAlpha.MVT.PoC/README.md

 - Repositioning logic on re-size or move of editor window is far from perfect
 - Show / hide content window requires waaay too many clicks ("Ghostclicks")
 - In "observer_global.rs" exists a hack: I changed around the order of which "callback" is executed first, because this sufficiently improved UX behavior for now.
+- Restarting XCode leads to strange behavior
+- Closing XCode does not close the widget

+## Design Debt

+- Everything accessibility related shall not spill out of the `ax_interactions` module in order to more easily implement Windows Accessibility APIs.
+This includes not exposing any specific structs, enums and errors.
+  - Refactoring approach: start by adjusting the `mod.rs` file an `ax_interactions`.
+The moment everything is made private, the compiler will throw all errors. :-)